19pawel970415/HtmlCssJavaScriptProject/README.md

-﻿# This is a fully documented HTML, CSS, JavaScript project.
-Documentation is attached in a docx file.
+﻿# This is a front end project of a Tatras fan site being a part of the University of Lodz Frontend Technologies course.
+Documentation - SpecyfikacjaProjektowa.txt file.